What’s the most effective tactic for growing your store’s revenue?

 Let’s put it in real terms.
 Imagine a user signs up for information on a page dedicated to selling watches.
 You follow up a few days later with an incredible sales email that’s pushing your top seller — a new men’s watch.

 The thing is, the person you’re sending this to isn’t after a man’s watch.
 They could have been looking for women’s watches, replacement straps, or other associated watch goods.

 You’re not going to figure this out until your emails aren’t converting.
 Sure, you could kick off a longer email chain to try and figure out the perfect product for that user, but that’s a long process.
-And with email’s poor open rates, there’s a real chance key emails will fall through the cracks.
+And with email’s poor open rates, there is a real chance that key emails will fall through the cracks.

 Compare that to this example for the eBay store.
 Within seconds I can let the chatbot know exactly what it is I’m looking for so they can respond with the most relevant products for me.